-Breast cancer comes in many forms—such as ductal carcinoma in situ (DCIS), invasive ductal carcinoma, lobular carcinoma, or triple-negative breast cancer.
-Knowing your exact type is the first step to building your treatment plan.
+Breast cancer is not a single disease.
+Common types include ductal carcinoma in situ (DCIS), invasive ductal carcinoma, lobular carcinoma, and triple-negative breast cancer.
+Understanding your specific diagnosis is the foundation of an effective treatment plan.

 - Surgery (lumpectomy or mastectomy)